Welcome to Rock Hill, SC!

 Shop 'til You Drop

 Shop our unique stores.
 For home goods and décor, try The Mercantile, Overhead Station, or Hickory Post.
 Looking for the latest clothing trends?
 Try Chic Boutique, Gypsy Debutante, The Mercantile HQ, or McFadden's Men’s Shop.

 Stretch your legs and explore Rock Hill.
 From Glencairn Garden to Fountain Park, there’s plenty of green space in the heart of Old Town.
 Grab a selfie at one of the murals along the Mural Mile or discover a new gallery at the Center for the Arts.

 Engage in History and Culture

 Immerse yourself in our rich history and culture!
 Set up a guided tour of the White Home to learn about the history of Rock Hill.
 Visit the African-American Business District Monument and Freedom Walkway to learn more about Rock Hill's pivotal role in the civil rights movement.
 Just a 15-minute drive from downtown, you can visit the Catawba Cultural Center.
 Learn about the only federally recognized tribe in South Carolina and how their history dates back over 6000 years.
-The center includes four exhibits, beautiful public walking trails, and even a trading post where you can purchase native art and gifts.
+The center includes four exhibits, beautiful public walking trails, and a trading post to purchase native art and gifts.
 The Cultural Center and its trails are open to the public, operating from Monday to Saturday, from 9:00 AM to 5:00 PM.

 Get Around Rock Hill